pololu/p-star-examples/led-strip-ws2812b.X/README.md

-# WS2812B/SK6812 LED Strip Example for the P-Star 25K50
+# WS2812B/SK6812 LED Strip Example for the P-Star

 ## Summary

-This example shows how you can program a [P-Star 25K50 Micro][pstar25m] to control an LED strip based on the [SK6812/WS281x addressable RGB LEDs][cat].
+This example shows how you can program a P-Star to control an LED strip based on the [SK6812/WS281x addressable RGB LEDs][cat].

 This example disables interrupts and uses PIC18 assembly code to ensure that the